Non-surgical Medical Abortion commonly known as “RU486” and “Abortion Pill” is available up to 7 weeks of LMP

 After reviewing your medical history for any contra indications, our physician will discuss the non-surgical medical abortion with you.
 At this time, feel free to ask any questions you may have regarding the procedure.

-If you are eligible for the non-surgical medical abortion and choose to proceed, you will receive Misoprostol (RU486).
+If you are eligible for the non-surgical medical abortion and choose to proceed, you will take a Mifepristone(RU486) pill by month and receive 4 Misoprostol pills to take home with you .

 Misoprostol tablets will be given to you with instructions how to take them orally.

 The Misoprostol tablets should be taken 8 to 48 hours after taking the RU486.
-Almost the vast majority of women completely expel the uterine contents within 24 hours of the Misoprostol insertion.
+Approximately 90% of women completely expel the uterine contents within 24 hours of taking Misoprostol pills.
 You will experience vaginal bleeding similar to a heavy menstrual period and cramps may be intense.
-You will most likely experience heavy cramping within 7-8 hours from taking the RU486 and very likely the discomfort will only last 3 hours or so.
+You will most likely experience heavy cramping within 7-8 hours from taking the Misoprostal tablets and very likely the discomfort will only last 3 hours or so.

 Prescriptions for Tylenol 3 (for cramping) and Compazine (for any nausea and vomiting) will be prescribed for you.
 Other medications may be prescribed depending on your medical history.

 Do not use any other medications (such as Advil, Aleve, Midol, Bufferin, etc.) than those we give you because they contain anti-prostaglandins that may interfere with the medications that will be prescribed.
-You should not engage in sexual intercourse once you have inserted the tablets.
+You should not engage in sexual intercourse once you have taken the Misoprostol tablets.

 Approximately one week after you have taken the Misoprostol tablets we’ll evaluate you to determine the completeness of the pregnancy expulsion.
 Therefore, our physician will perform a sonogram.